Impact

 Risk and Exploitability

 The CVSS score of 7.2 indicates a high severity vulnerability.
-Because the attack requires authentication, the threat is lessening to users who have legitimate access to the EPMM console; however, compromised credentials or phishing could enable exploitation.
-The EPSS score is not available, and the vulnerability has not yet been listed in CISA’s Known Exploited Vulnerabilities catalog, so there is no evidence of active exploitation.
+Based on the description, it is inferred that because the attack requires authentication, the threat is limited to users who have legitimate access to the EPMM console; however, compromised credentials or phishing could enable exploitation.
+The EPSS score of approximately 1.7% (0.01729) indicates a low but non‑zero likelihood of exploitation, and the vulnerability has not yet been listed in CISA’s Known Exploited Vulnerabilities catalog, so there is no evidence of active exploitation.
 Proper network segmentation and least‑privilege policies can reduce the likelihood of successful attack, but the potential impact remains significant.

 OpenCVE Enrichment